 Update 14 June 2023.
 Thanks to a comment from Gail – see below – I’ve now added the Amazon.com link here for the steamer I bought.
 In the USA it’s the Pure Pop from Rowenta.

-• Switch it up with our Dual-Sided Pad: Our innovative reversible pad system lets you seamlessly transition between lint removal and the gentle velvet side, ensuring perfect steaming on any fabric type.
+- SWITCH IT UP WITH OUR DUAL-SLIDED PAD: Our innovative reversible pad system lets you seamlessly transition between lint removal and the gentle velvet side, ensuring that this steamer for clothes provides you with perfect steaming on any fabric type.

-• Travel-Ready & Stylish: With an ultra-compact, sleek, and lightweight design, this garment steamer is your go-to travel companion for maintaining your style on the go
+- TRAVEL READY & STYLISH: With an ultra-compact, sleek, and lightweight design, this steamer is your go-to travel companion for maintaining your style on the go.

-• 15-Second Heat-Up for the Busy Lifestyle: This garment steamer is always at hand, ready to go in just 15 seconds – perfect for frequent use or those last-minute touch-ups that’ll save you precious time.
+- 15-SECOND HEAT-UP FOR THE BUSY LIFESTYLE: This clothes steamer is always at hand, ready to go in just 15 seconds – perfect for frequent use or those last-minute touch-ups that’ll save you precious time.

 Good choices of handheld steamers available in US and elsewhere